 - Clean or replace filters at least once a month.
 Dirty filters will make your system work harder and run longer than necessary.
-It also encourages the buildup of mold and mildew, which can make cleaning more difficult.
+They also encourage the buildup of mold and mildew, which can make cleaning more difficult.

 - Outside air conditioning units (condensers) shaded by trees or other means work more efficiently and use up to 10% less electricity.